fenago/linux-administration/md/Lab_2.md

 An argument, also called a command-line argument, is simply any filename or data that is provided to a command as an input.

 ![](./images/a1df237d-c2b7-4f48-b917-1dd2bf3d23f8.png)

-You can see in the preceding image the general structure of a Linux command.

-In Linux terminology, we use the verb **pass** when talking about command options and arguments.
-To use the correct Linux terminology, for example, in the preceding image, we say, \"We passed the [/home/angela] directory as an argument to the [ls] command.\"

-You will often find Linux users very keen on using the right terminology.
-Moreover, using the proper terminology can help you pass a job interview and land your dream job!

-Notice in the preceding figure, we used the plural nouns *options* and *arguments*.
-That\'s because some commands can accept multiple options and arguments.

 For example, we can do a long listing for all the files in [/home/angela] by running the [ls -a -l /home/angela]